Mewristics-XploreCeylon/Mewristics_XploreCeylon_Visa-RAG/README.md

 ## Features

-- **AI Chatbot:** An AI-powered chatbot that helps travelers with information regarding Sri Lankan visa procedures.
 - **RAG Model:** Retrieval-Augmented Generation model that retrieves relevant information from documents and generates accurate responses.
 - **Flask API:** A simple Flask API that serves the RAG model for querying visa-related information.